Code Inspection Use Case: Securing Your Encryption Implementation

 1. Use Strong Encryption Algorithms

-- Avoid deprecated or weak algorithms like DES or SHA-1.
+• Common Issue: Usage of deprecated algorithms like DES or SHA-1.

 2. Keep Encryption Keys Secure